 This In Out game brain teaser doesn't come with instructions.
 Part of the puzzle is figuring out the rules!
 It's a brain workout before you even start playing.

-Click Small, Medium, or Large above.
+Click the Play Game link or button under the picture of the game at left.
 This opens the game in a pop-up window.

 Even I don't know how to play this game.
 If anyone figures it out, send me an email.